 Four runner-up prizes of a $500 technology voucher were awarded to Rokeby Primary School in Tasmania, Ulladulla High School in New South Wales, Essex Heights Primary School in Victoria and Cowell Area School in South Australia.

 Share your thoughts

 We would appreciate it if teachers who entered the ‘Name our Icebreaker’ competition could take five minutes to complete a short survey.

 Teachers who entered the competition can download a Certificate of Participation [PDF] for their class.

 Keep up with news about RSV Nuyina

-The keel of RSV Nuyina was laid last month and the icebreaker will arrive in Hobart in 2020.
+Construction of RSV Nuyina is underway and the icebreaker will arrive in Hobart in 2020.
 Find the latest icebreaker news on the Australian Antarctic Division website, and follow us on Facebook and Twitter.